GEMCityGirl/ReadabilityStudio/README.md

 ### Word Lists

-If any of the word lists ("ReadabilityStudio/Resources/words") have changed, then:
+If any of the word lists ("ReadabilityStudio/resources/words") have changed, then:

 - Build the program as usual
-- Open up *Readability Studio* and open the file "ReadabilityStudio/Resources/Finalize Word Lists.lua" in the Lua editor and run it
+- Open up *Readability Studio* and open the file "ReadabilityStudio/resources/finalize-word-lists.lua" in the Lua editor and run it
 - Rebuild the program (this will re-package the word files)

 This is necessary to re-sort the files and also re-build other words lists (e.g., the spelling dictionaries) that are based on the ones you may have edited.